7 DIY Dog Bowl Stands That Improve Posture and Reduce Mess

 • Save

-This piece is stunning — dark walnut stain, cross-brace pedestal base, and two stainless steel bowls that sit flush into the top.
-It looks like something straight off your Pinterest board, not a weekend workshop project.
+How stunning is this?
+Dark walnut stain.
+Cross-brace pedestal base and two stainless steel bowls that fit flush into the top.
+Straight off your Pinterest board people.
+I’d have never made it in a weekend workshop.

 Materials & Tools: